Murali (Malayalam actor)

-Muraleedharan Pillai, popularly known as Murali (25 May 1954 – 6 August 2009), was an Indian film, stage and television actor and author.
+Muraleedharan Pillai (25 May 1954 – 6 August 2009), better known by his stage name Murali, was an Indian film, stage and television actor and author.
 He mainly appeared in Malayalam films and a few Tamil films.
 He won the National Film Award for Best Actor for his portrayal of Appa Mestry, a communist freedom fighter and professional weaver, in the 2002 film Neythukaran.
 He was known for his powerful portrayal of character roles, lead roles and negative roles, and is widely regarded as one of the greatest actors in Malayalam cinema.

 Murali started his film career playing villain roles and soon turned to character acting.
 He played the leading role in the 1992 film Aadhaaram, which gave a "break" to his career.
 The film was well received at the box office and Murali ascended to the status of a star in Malayalam cinema, which he enjoyed for a few years during the 1990s.

 Besides acting, he was the chairman of the Kerala Sangeetha Nataka Academy from 2006 until his death.
 He also authored five books, and was also a Sangeetha Nataka Academy award winner.
 He contested at the 1999 Lok Sabha polls as a communist candidate without success.
 He was also the Director of the CPI(M) promoted television company Malayalam Communications Limited, which runs Malayalam TV channels Kairali TV, People TV and We TV.
 His last film was the 2011 film Ven Shankhu Pol.
 He is one of the founders of the Malayalam film actors association AMMA.

 Early life

 Muraleedharan Pillai was born on 25 May 1954 as the first of five children to P. Krishna Pillai and K. Devaki Amma at Kudavattoor, Kollam, Kerala, India.
-He has four siblings, Thulasi, Sheela, Harikumar and Sheeja.
+His four siblings are: Thulaseedharan, Sheela, Harikumar and Sheeja.
 He did his schooling from Kudavattoor L. P. School and Thrikannamangalam S. K. V. High School.
 He passed the pre-degree from M.G.
 College, Thiruvananthapuram and his Degree from Devaswom Board College, Sasthamkotta.
 He was an active member of the Students Federation of India.
 He took an LL.B degree from the Kerala Law Academy Law College, Thiruvananthapuram.
-After studies, he worked for some years as Lower Division Clerk in the Department of Health, Government of Kerala and as Upper Division Clerk in the office of Kerala University.
+After studies, he worked for some years as Lower Division clerk in the Department of Health, Government of Kerala and as Upper Division clerk in the office of Kerala University.
 He was married to his first cousin Mini and has a daughter Karthika.
 His daughter married Sonoop R. Nair on 15 July 2016.